Package 'genieclust'

 mst() for the minimum spanning tree routines.

-adjusted_rand_score() (amongst others) for external cluster validity measures (partition similarity scores).
+normalized_clustering_accuracy() (amongst others) for external cluster validity measures.

 Examples